Philosophy of suicide: Idealism

 Herodotus wrote: "When life is so burdensome, death has become for man a sought-after refuge".
 Schopenhauer affirmed: "They tell us that suicide is the greatest act of cowardice... that suicide is wrong; when it is quite obvious that there is nothing in the world to which every man has a more unassailable title than to his own life and person."

 Schopenhauer's main work, The World as Will and Representation, occasionally uses the act in its examples.
 He denied that suicide was immoral and saw it as one's right to take one's life.
 In an allegory, he compared ending one's life, when subject to great suffering, to waking up from sleep when experiencing a terrible nightmare.
 However, most suicides were seen as an act of the will, as it takes place when one denies life's pains, and is thus different from ascetic renunciation of the will, which denies life's pleasures.

 According to Schopenhauer, moral freedom—the highest ethical aim—is to be obtained only by a denial of the will to live.
 Far from being a denial, suicide is an emphatic assertion of this will.
 For it is in fleeing from the pleasures, not from the sufferings of life, that this denial consists.
 When a man destroys his existence as an individual, he is not by any means destroying his will to live.
 On the contrary, he would like to live if he could do so with satisfaction to himself; if he could assert his will against the power of circumstance; but circumstance is too strong for him.

-Schopenhauer also addressed arguments against suicide.
-"That a man who no longer wishes to live for himself must go on living merely as a machine for others to use is an extravagant demand."
+He also said "That a man who no longer wishes to live for himself must go on living merely as a machine for others to use is an extravagant demand."

 Libertarianism

-Libertarianism asserts that a person's life belongs only to them, and no other person has the right to force their own ideals that life must be lived.
+Libertarianism, drawing on the concept of self-ownership, asserts that a person's life belongs only to them, and no other person has the right to force their own ideals that life must be lived.
 Rather, only the individual involved can make such a decision, and whatever decision they make should be respected.

 Philosopher and psychiatrist Thomas Szasz goes further, arguing that suicide is the most basic right of all.
-If freedom is self-ownership—ownership over one's own life and body—then the right to end that life is the most basic of all.
-If others can force you to live, you do not own yourself and belong to them.
+According to him, if freedom is self-ownership, then the right to end that life is the most basic of all.
+If others can force you to live, you do not own yourself.

-Jean Améry, in his book On Suicide: a Discourse on Voluntary Death (originally published in German in 1976), provides a moving insight into the suicidal mind.
-He argues forcefully and almost romantically that suicide represents the ultimate freedom of humanity, justifying the act with phrases such as "we only arrive at ourselves in a freely chosen death" and lamenting "ridiculously everyday life and its alienation".
+Jean Améry, in his book On Suicide: a Discourse on Voluntary Death (originally published in German in 1976), argued that suicide represents the ultimate freedom of humanity, justifying the act with phrases such as "we only arrive at ourselves in a freely chosen death" and lamenting "ridiculously everyday life and its alienation".
 Améry killed himself in 1978.